codedownio/sandwich/sandwich-site/docs/formatters/tui.md

 Each node of the test tree can be **opened/closed** by pressing enter or tab.
 Opening a node shows details about what happened when it was executed.
 In the picture below, the "adding one" node is opened, allowing the test failure to be examined.

 Each node can also be **folded/unfolded** by pressing the left and right arrows.
-This is like folding a tree in your file manager; if a node is folded then its children will become invisible.
+This is like folding a tree in your file manager; if a node is folded then its children will be hidden.

 The tree is pruned by [visibility threshold](../node_options#visibility-thresholds).
 If you press the `v` button, it will cycle through different thresholds so you can show or hide the "less important" nodes.